mantidproject/mantid/docs/source/interfaces/muon/muon_corrections_tab.rst

 **Background** There are three background correction options:

 * ``None``: No background correction should be applied.
 * ``Auto``: The background is automatically calculated by performing a fit on the loaded data before being subtracted from the data.
-The diagram below describes this process.
+The accompanying diagram describes this process.
 * ``Manual``: The background is entered manually by the user before being subtracted from the data.

 .. image::  ../../images/muon_auto_corrections_flowchart.PNG
    :align: right
    :height: 400px

 **Select Function** This is only available when in ``Auto`` mode.
 It allows you to choose between using a ``Flat Background + Exp Decay``, or just a ``Flat Background`` to calculate the background.
-The Lambda value in the Exp Decay is fixed to a value of roughly 1.0/2.2.
+The Lambda value in the Exp Decay is fixed to a value of 1.0 over the muon lifetime.

 **Show data for** There are two options for selecting which data should be displayed: